The 10 Biggest Cities in New Zealand

 ๐Ÿ’ฐ Cost of Living

 Auckland’s cost ofย living is relatively high compared to other New Zealand cities, driven primarily by housing expenses.
-Whether renting or buying, accommodation costs constitute a significant portion of the overall living expenses.

 The city’s popularity and economic opportunities contribute to the demand for housing, influencing prices.